Titus777/com528-shopping-cart-application-/README.md

 robustness diagram

 The following Robusteness diagram shows a use case's behaviour, including participant classes and software behaviour.
 This graphic shows a user buying a item from the catalog, then entering card details to buy the items.
-Also showing the admin side of things such as modifying the items and the orders.
+Also showing the admin side of things such as modifying the items and the user details.

 ![image](https://user-images.githubusercontent.com/72074715/148404521-3a175ec0-a915-4078-ba44-94d0755a79b1.png)